direnakkoc/gryffindor/README.md

 1. About us (Information about the team)
 2. Camera (Take a photo and file them in the Album)
-3. Album (Photos taken by the Camera)
+3. Album (Button access to the camera)

 <!-- Photos of the Components -->
 ## Overview